 At a glace

 Backed by the soaring snow-capped peaks of the Canadian Rockies, Alberta boasts some pretty dramatic scenery.
-From expansive emerald green lakes and sprawling National Parks, to sheer rock walls and vast icefields, intrepid travelers are definitely in for a treat.
+From expansive emerald green lakes and sprawling National Parks, to sheer rock walls and vast icefields, intrepid travellers are definitely in for a treat.
 Even Alberta’s vibrant towns are surrounded by stunning landscapes, meaning you never feel all that far from nature, even in the midst of city life.
 Dubbed the Festival City, Edmonton is a great place to check out a whole host of lively night spots and live music venues, whilst over in Calgary you’ll find outdoor rodeos and line-dancing cowboys that look like they’ve stepped straight off the set of a western.

 Where to go